Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-This system costs $29.95 per month if you pay for 10 months upfront.
-Or you can choose a month-to-month plan and pay $38.95 per month.
-I’d recommend going with the 10-month plan if it works for your wallet to get the most bang for your buck.
-You can also add GPS tracking to this system for an extra $10 per month.
+The system costs $29.95 per month if you pay for a year up-front, or you can choose a month-to-month plan and pay $38.95 per month.
+The month-to-month option is fairly pricey for the industry; I’d recommend going with the annual plan to get the most bang for your buck.
+You can also add GPS tracking to the system for an extra $10 per month.

 Equipment

-FYI: The fall-detection pendant doesn’t detect 100 percent of falls.
-To err on the side of caution, you should always press the help button during emergencies when possible.
+The fall-detection pendant doesn’t detect 100 percent of falls.
+To err on the side of caution, always press the help button during emergencies when possible.

 Given that 3 million older adults are treated for a fall injury each year,3 I was glad to see that Alert1 has an at-home system with automatic fall detection.
-I recommend it for seniors who spend a lot of time at home and are concerned about their risk of falling.
+I recommend it for older adults who spend a lot of time at home and are concerned about falling.

-Other than the added fall detection, this system works exactly like the basic In-the-Home package.
+Other than the added fall detection, this system works exactly like the In-the-Home package.
 I found that the speaker on the system’s base unit was powerful.
-When I tested my help button (I was in the kitchen), I could hear the base station connecting in the living room.
-As long as you’re within the 400-foot range, you should have no problem calling for help.
+When I tested my help button in the kitchen, I could hear the base station connecting in the living room.
+As long as you’re within the 600-foot range, you should have no problem calling for help.

 Service and Monitoring